bmuenzenmeyer/bmuenzenmeyer.github.io/src/pages/press.md

 layout: item
 title: Press
 permalink: hubs/press/index.html
-date: 2025-07-11T12:23:23.024Z
+date: 2025-11-06T12:23:23.024Z
 type: timeline
 ---

-A collection of appearances in the press, podcasts, and other media.
+A collection of appearances in the press, talks, podcasts, and other media.

 <picture>
 <img